MileHacker Logo

 • Remove hats upon entering temples or religious buildings.

-• Observe specific rules posted at all site, like removing shoes or refraining from photography in certain areas.
+• Observe specific rules posted at each site, like removing shoes or refraining from photography in certain areas.

 Economic Impact & Ethical Shopping